Archive-name: RGP_FAQ.RTF

 http://www.passionforpinball.com/pinbook.html

-Rossignoli was published in 2003, mostly, focuses on 50 pinball machines
+Rossignoli was published in 2003, like, focuses on 50 pinball machines

 from thuh given period.
 Each machine has its own chapter with many